Rank-preserving additions for topological vector bundles, after a construction of Horrocks: The pointed Grothendieck construction for spaces

-To show $+$ is left-adjoint to $\op{F}$, we use \cite[5.2.2.8]{HTT}: it suffices to provide a unit transformation in the $\infone$-category $\Fun(C,C)$ such that a certain composite, as given in \cite[5.2.2.7]{HTT}, is an isomorphism in the homotopy category.

-We have a candidate given by $u_c\: c \to t \sqcup c$, the structure map associated to the coproduct.
-We must show the composite
+To show $+$ is left-adjoint to $\op{F}$, we use \cite[5.2.2.8]{HTT}: it suffices to provide a unit transformation in $\Fun(C,C)$ such that a certain associated composite is an isomorphism in the homotopy category.
+Let $u_c\: c \to t \sqcup c$ be the structure map of the coproduct.
+We must show

-is an isomorphism in the homotopy category of spaces for any choice of $c$ and $y$.
+is an isomorphism in the homotopy category of spaces for all $c$ and $y$ in $C$.
+Combining \cite[5.5.5.12]{HTT} with \cite[Lemma 7.2.2.8; Proposition 4.2.1.5]{HTT}, we have an equivalence of spaces: